dtgay/davidgay.org/_posts/2020-05-25-notational-fzf-vim.md

 description: >-
   I've tried vimwiki, OneNote, Bear, Gollum, Notion, you name it.
 Today I'm going to share the system I'm using now, and what my requirements were.
-title: Fast, Git-backed, Markdown notes in Vim with notational-fzf-vim
+title: Fast, Git-Backed, Markdown Notes in Vim with notational-fzf-vim
 ---

 Like many developers, I like to take notes during the day.
 And like many